*Signing Bonus Available*

 Physical Demands: (*)

-The position requires that the employee is regularly required to sit, talk, and hear.
-The employee is frequently required to use hands to fingers such as with a keyboard.
-The employee is frequently required to stand, walk and/or reach with hands and arms.
-The employee must regularly lift and/or move up to 10 pounds.
-The employee must occasionally lift and/or move up to 60 pounds.
-Specific vision abilities include close, distance, and color vision and the ability to adjust focus.
+The position requires that the employee is regularly required to sit; use hands to handle or feel.
+The employee is required to talk and hear.
+The employee is required to stand; walk; reach with hands and arms; stoop, and kneel.
+The employee must regularly lift and/or move up to 10 pounds, frequently lift and/or move up to 25 pounds without assistance, and occasionally lift and/or move up to 50 pounds with assistance.
+Vision requirements include close vision, peripheral vision, depth perception and the ability to adjust focus.

 Work Environment: (*)